AllenCodess/react-projects/README.md

-🛠️ TL;DR — How to Run This React Project Locally
+ How to Run This React Project Locally

 Clone the repo